strategicdata/pmhc-mds-spec/doc/faqs/system/access.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If your email address or mobile number has changed, it is important that you update
 your account.
 See :ref:`updating_your_details`.

-If you can't access your profile,
+If you can't access your profile, contact the PMHC Helpdesk so that your records
-contact the PMHC helpdesk so that your records can be updated.
-When contacting the
+can be updated.
+When contacting the PMHC Helpdesk you will be asked to arrange
-PMHC helpdesk you will be asked to arrange for a :ref:`letter of authority <letter-of-authority-faq>` stating
+for a :ref:`letter of authority <letter-of-authority-faq>` stating the change(s)
-the change(s) and this must then be sent to Strategic Data via fax or scan/email as documented above.
+and this must then be sent to Strategic Data via fax or scan/email as documented above.

 .. _do-not-have-a-work-mobile_faqs:

 I do not have a work mobile.
 What do I do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A user can use their personal mobile.
+Users' mobile phone numbers are not listed or able to be viewed by other users within the PMHC MDS.

 The mobile is only used by the PMHC MDS profile management system to deliver the verification code via SMS.
 This is used to activate their profile, reset their password or if a password is forgotten or expires.
-Users' mobile phone numbers are not listed or able to be viewed by other users within the PMHC MDS.

 Please refer to :ref:`password_recovery_faqs` for more information.

 .. _using_the_same_mobile_faqs: